SciML/SciMLDocs/docs/src/showcase/symbolic_analysis.md

 \end{aligned}
 ```

-Note that this is mathematically-equivalent to the equation that we had before,
+Note that this is mathematically equivalent to the equation that we had before,
 but the Jacobian w.r.t. `T` of the algebraic equation is no longer zero because
 of the substitution.
-This means that if you wrote down this version of the model
+This means that if you wrote down this version of the model,
 it will be index-1 and solve correctly!
 In fact, this is how DAE index is
 commonly defined: the number of differentiations it takes to transform the DAE
 into an ODE, where an ODE is an index-0 DAE by substituting out all of the